open-webrtc-toolkit/owt-client-javascript/docs/design/webtransport.md

 ## Limitations

-WebTransport only supported in Chrome since 87.
-It's not enabled by default.
-To enable it, you need to [register the origin trail](https://web.dev/webtransport/#register-for-ot) or start Chrome with flag `--enable-experimental-web-platform-features`.
+WebTransport is only supported in Chrome since 97.
+[Custom certificate](https://w3c.github.io/webtransport/#custom-certificate-requirements), includes self-signed or untrusted CA signed, is not enabled by default.
+It's controlled by "WebTransportCustomCertificates", see [this change](https://chromium-review.googlesource.com/c/chromium/src/+/3208466) for detailed information.

 ## Examples